KRVPerera/sense/docs/SERVER.md

      ```

      This allows incoming UDP traffic on port 5683 from any IPv6 address.

+    - Note for Testing:
+    For testing purposes, all IPv6 addresses are allowed (::/0).
+In a production environment, consider limiting access by applying a range of IPs.
 4. **Configure Inbound Rules for Grafana**

    - Add an inbound rule for TCP at port 3000 for IPv4.